 - Each class has a feelings chart where children can put how they are feeling each day.

-- Wellbeing Buddies are being introduced from Year 5 pupils going in to Year 6 who will work with school council to establish ways of improving wellbeing across the school.
+- Wellbeing Buddies are being introduced to Year 6 who will work with school council to establish ways of improving wellbeing across the school.

 - Parents are invited to workshops regarding wellbeing, including running of a workshop on anxiety.
 Unfortunately, due to COVID 19, some workshops have been unable to go ahead but we hope to start this up again